-Our ability to patent our discoveries is uncertain because patent laws and their interpretation are highly uncertain and subject to change
+Our ability to patent our inventions is uncertain because patent laws and their interpretation are highly uncertain and subject to change.

-The patent positions of biotechnology firms generally are highly uncertain and involve complex legal and factual questions that will determine who has the right to develop a particular product.
-No clear policy has emerged regarding the breadth of claims covered in biotechnology patents.
-The biotechnology patent situation outside the United States is even more uncertain and is currently undergoing review and revision in many countries.
-Changes in, or different interpretations of, patent laws in the United States and other countries might allow others to use our discoveries or to develop and commercialize our products without any compensation to us.
+The patent positions of biotechnology firms generally are highly uncertain and involve complex legal and factual questions that will determine who has the right to develop or use a particular technology or product.
+No clear policy has emerged regarding the scope of protection provided in biotechnology patents.
+The biotechnology patent situation outside the United States is similarly uncertain.
+Changes in, or different interpretations of, patent laws in the United States or other countries might allow others to use our inventions or to develop and commercialize any technologies or products that we may develop without any compensation to us.
 We anticipate that these uncertainties will continue for a significant period of time.

-Our patent applications may not result in enforceable patent rights
+Our patent applications may not result in patent rights and, as a result, the protection afforded to our scientific discoveries may be insufficient.

 Our disclosures in our patent applications may not be sufficient to meet the statutory requirements for patentability.
-Our ability to obtain patent protection based on genes or gene sequences will depend, in part, upon identification of a function for the gene or gene sequences sufficient to meet the statutory requirement that an invention have utility and that a patent application describe the invention with sufficient specificity.
-While the U.S. Patent and Trademark Office has issued quidelines for the examination of patent applications claiming gene sequences, their therapeutic uses and novel proteins encoded by such genes, the impact of these guidelines is uncertain and may delay or negatively affect our patent position.
-Furthermore, biologic data in addition to that obtained by our current technologies may be required for issuance of patents on human therapeutics.
-If required, obtaining such biologic data could delay, add substantial costs to, or affect our ability to obtain patent protection.
+Our ability to obtain patent protection based on genes or gene sequences will depend, in part, upon identification of a use for the gene or gene sequences sufficient to meet the statutory requirements that an invention have utility and that a patent application enable one to make and use the invention.
+While the United States patent and Trademark Office has issued guidelines for the examination of patent applications claiming gene sequences, their therapeutic uses and novel proteins encoded by such genes, the impact of these guidelines is uncertain and may delay or negatively affect our patent position.
+Furthermore, biologic data in addition to that obtained by our current technologies may be required for issuance of patents covering any potential human therapeutic products that we may develop.
+If required, obtaining such biologic data could delay, add substantial costs to, or affect our ability to obtain patent protection for such products.
 There can be no assurance that the disclosures in our current or future patent applications, including those we may file with our collaborators, will be sufficient to meet these requirements.
 Even if patents are issued, there may be current or future uncertainty as to the scope of the coverage or protection provided by any such patents.